Biography (TV program): Hosts

 In 1999, after reportedly trying without success to recruit Charlie Gibson (who was then leaving ABC's Good Morning America) to replace Graves and Perkins, A&E named journalist Harry Smith, previously with CBS's This Morning, as the primary host of Biography, although Graves and Perkins continued to have a role with the series.
 Smith left in 2002 to join CBS's The Early Show, and was replaced by Neil Ross.
 Ross left in 2006, and A&E produced Biography as an unhosted show.

 Subjects profiled

-Biography has profiled over 1,000 subjects, ranging from "Moses to Mozart to Madonna," in the words of host Harry Smith, and as of 2018, Biography.com claims to contain over 7,000 biographical profiles on its website.
+Biography has profiled over 1,000 subjects, ranging from "Moses to Mozart to Madonna", in the words of host Harry Smith, and as of 2018, Biography.com claims to contain over 7,000 biographical profiles on its website.
 The most-watched episodes profiled Ron Howard, the Gambino crime family, Ozzie and Harriet Nelson, Andre the Giant, and Sam Walton.

-Since its first broadcast in 1962, Biography has profiled:
+Since its first broadcast in 1962, some of the people Biography has profiled include: